kristoferssolo/solorice/config/yazi/plugins/augment-command.yazi/README.md

 ### Arrow (`arrow`)

+- When `smooth_scrolling` is set to `true`, the arrow command will smoothly scroll through the file list.

+  Video:

+  [smooth-arrow-video]

 - When `wraparound_file_navigation` is set to `true`, the arrow command will wrap around from the bottom to the top or from the top to the bottom when navigating.